₹0Lifetime Free Cards

 • Forex markup of 3.5% rules out international use

 We recommend Pixel Go as a backup or first card, not as a primary daily driver.
-Its real value lies in the unlimited 1% cashback combined with zero fees, which makes it a perfect catch-all for spends that don't fit any other card's accelerated category.
+Its real value lies in unlimited 1% cashback combined with a low fee floor that any active user clears, making it a clean catch-all for spends that don't fit any other card's accelerated category.
 A user holding a Pixel Play (5% on chosen categories) plus an Axis Flipkart (5% on Flipkart) can plug Pixel Go into the gaps for a clean 1% on everything else.
 That's a strong setup.
-Pixel Go is also a sensible first credit card for a salaried first-jobber who wants to build credit history without paying a fee.
+Pixel Go is also a sensible first credit card for a salaried first-jobber who wants to build credit history at a tiny fee.
 The 1% rate isn't exciting, but it's reliable and unlimited.
-Compared to Axis Neo RuPay (also lifetime free with 10% on Blinkit, BookMyShow, Myntra), Pixel Go wins for users who want the baseline 1% without category constraints, while Axis Neo wins for users whose spending heavily concentrates in those three merchants.
+Compared to Axis Neo RuPay (which charges nothing annually and offers 10% on Blinkit, BookMyShow, Myntra), Pixel Go wins for users who want the baseline 1% without category constraints, while Axis Neo wins for users whose spending heavily concentrates in those three merchants.
 Compared to RBL Shoprite, Pixel Go offers better baseline coverage but loses on the specific 20-points-per-₹100 grocery accelerator.
 Practical advice: pair Pixel Go with the PayZapp app for the cleanest experience, treat it strictly as a no-think card, and batch redemptions to avoid the ₹99 fee.
-Not a flashy card, but disciplined users will quietly earn ₹4,000 to ₹6,000 of cashback annually with zero ongoing cost.
-The card has no negatives beyond the obvious lack of premium perks.
-We'd hand this to a friend asking for a first credit card without hesitation.
+Track yearly spend so the ₹50K waiver threshold is on pace by month nine.
+A disciplined user will quietly earn ₹4,000 to ₹6,000 of cashback annually against a ₹295 effective fee, which is comfortably net positive.
+We'd hand this to a friend asking for a first credit card with a clear-eyed note about the second-year fee waiver math.